NadiaDu1999/NadiaDu1999/README.md

   </a>
 </div>

-# Hi there 👋🏽 I'm Nadia!
+# 👋🏽 Hi there, I'm Nadia!

+Welcome to my Github profile!
+I am passionate about bridging the gap between data and strategy, turning insights into more than just numbers, but powerful tools that, with the right questions, timing, and analysis, drive smarter decision-making and sustainable business growth.

 ## About Me